tekumara/python-typed-template/README.md

-# Python base template 🐍
+# Python typed template 🐍

 A minimal, generic, and opinionated template for **typed ✨** python projects that includes: